qmrg/qmrg.github.io/_posts/2022-02-15-RGS-IBG-call-for-pgr-sessions.md

 ---
 layout: post
-title: "RGS-IBG PGR Call for Sessions"
+title: "RGS-IBG Call for PGR Sessions"
 date: 2022-02-15
 ---

-# Call for RGS-IBG sessions led by PGRs

 The Quantitative Methods Research Group (QMRG) is inviting proposals for PGR-led sessions for the forthcoming **RGS-IBG Annual International Conference**, which will take place from Tuesday 30th August to Friday 2nd September 2022 at Newcastle University, UK.